 WHAT IS PrEP?

-PrEP (short for pre-exposure prophylaxis) is a pill that can lower the risk of getting HIV by over 90%.
-Truvada is the brand name for the medication used as PrEP.
-For many years, HIV positive people have been using Truvada, along with other medications, to fight off the virus and stay healthy.
+PrEP (short for pre-exposure prophylaxis) is a pill that can lower the risk of getting HIV by over 99%.
+Truvada and Descovy are the brand names for the medication used as PrEP.
+For many years, people living with HIV have been using Truvada, along with other medications, to fight off the virus and stay healthy.
 Now it is being used to help keep people HIV negative.

 FREQUENTLY ASKED QUESTIONS

 PrEP is a pill that you take once a day.
-It may take a few weeks to achieve maximum protection (one week for men and three weeks for women).
-As long as you keep taking PrEP, you can lower the risk of getting HIV by over 90%.
+It may take a few weeks to achieve maximum protection (seven days for anal sex, 21 days for vaginal or front hole sex).
+As long as you keep taking PrEP, you can lower the risk of getting HIV by over 99%.

-PrEP, or Truvada, has been shown to be very safe.
-However, like with any medication there may be minor side effects.
-Some people get an upset stomach when they first start taking it.
+PrEP has been shown to be very safe.
+However, as with any medication there may be minor side effects.
+For example, some people might have temporary side effects of upset stomach, nausea or loss of appetite when first starting on PrEP.

 To get PrEP you have to see a doctor and be given a prescription.
 While you are using PrEP, you will need to check in with your doctor every three months.
-Click here to find a provider that prescribes PrEP.
+Click here to find a provider that prescribes PrEP or connect with us at firstname.lastname@example.org if you’re interested in finding out more about PrEP.

 The cost of PrEP includes the cost of the medication, the medical appointments and the lab tests.
 There are a number of ways to afford PrEP through your private insurance or Medicaid.
 Support is also available for those who are uninsured.
 For example, both Gilead—the company that makes Truvada— and The New York State Department of Health offer programs to help cover the costs of PrEP if you are eligible.